Wright Gemini 2: Gemini 2 DL

-The Gemini 2 DL was offered with Cummins ISBe 6-cylinder engines with Voith or ZF Friedrichshafen gearboxes.
+The Gemini 2 DL was offered with Cummins ISBe 6-cylinder Euro V engines with Voith or ZF Friedrichshafen gearboxes.
 A total of 462 Gemini 2 DLs were built between 2009 and 2013, mainly for Arriva, including 322 for its Arriva London subsidiary.
 First London and London General were the only other customers, taking four and one respectively.
 A low height version with a flat roof was introduced in 2009 with Arriva North East and Arriva Yorkshire the first customers.

 Gemini 2 HEV

-The Gemini 2 HEV was offered with a Siemens series hybrid drive system with a 2.4 litre 4-cylinder Ford Puma engine for power generation.
+The Gemini 2 HEV was offered with a Siemens series hybrid drive system with a 2.4 litre 4-cylinder Ford Duratorq Puma Diesel engine for power generation.

 Ten Gemini 2 HEVs were built, Arriva London and First London each purchased five for use on routes 141 and 328.
-Arriva's being sold to Ensignbus and later to Crosville Motor Services for use as open top buses in Weston-super-Mare while First's were transferred to First West of England and First York.
+Arriva's were sold to Ensignbus and later to Crosville Motor Services for use as open top buses in Weston-super-Mare until its withdrawal in 2017 while First's were transferred to First West of England and First York until their withdrawal in 2023.